BUILTNYU/restaurantRecoSystem/README.md

 	A. The file `main/main.py`contains major functions used for making restaurant recommendation.
 In the `if __name__=="__main__"`part, there is a small program that integrated all the major functions to make a simple interactive recommender system running in terminal.
 Each time, three recommendations will be made, and you have to choose one that you like by entering its restaurant id.
 This small program aims to provide you with an intuitive feeling of how the algorithm works, and it can also help you check whether you set up correctly without running the web services.

 	B. The file `main/app.py` imports the functions in `main/main.py` file and make the restaurant recommendation program a public web service.
-If you run `python app.py`, you can access the service by sending request conformed to the format in section 2 bulletin point3.
+If you run `python app.py`, you can access the service by sending request conformed to the format in [section Descriptions -point3 (Two main services)].

 ### 2. Configuration File: